mebeim/aoc/2019/README.md

     #    #    #  # #  # # #
     #    #     ##  #  # #  #

-Now that's readable, and we succesfully got our part 2 answer!
+Now that's readable, and we successfully got our part 2 answer!